Museum and Library Services Act of 2018 Has PASSED!

 Support Restoration and Preservation of Net Neutrality

 The FCC voted in 2017 to gut the net neutrality protections that limit the power of Internet Service Providers to slow websites, block mobile apps, or in any way control the information we access.
 Modern libraries rely on the Internet to collect, create and disseminate essential online information and services to the public.
 Strong, enforceable net neutrality rules are critical to keeping the Internet working the way it does now.
 The Congressional Review Act gives Congress the ability and authority to nullify the FCC’s actions by adopting a Resolution of Disapproval.
 In May 2018, the Senate voted 52-47 in favor of a CRA Resolution of Disapproval; it is was not approved in the House and was therefore not forwarded to the President for signature.
 Currently, Illinois is among 22 states plus the District of Columbia to have joined in a suit against the FCC (Mozilla v.
 FCC) to restore the protections; ALA and ARL are two of nineteen signatories to an amicus brief.
-Oral arguments are scheduled to be heard in February 2019.
-Any further legislative action will follow the result of the pending litigation.
+Oral arguments began to be heard in February 2019.
+On March 6, 2019, bicameral legislation was introduced to protect the three tenets of net neutrality: No "throttling," no blocking, and no paid prioritization on the part of internet service providers.
+The Save the Internet Act of 2019 was introduced in the Senate as S. 682 and in the House as H.R.
+1644.
 Access ILA's Net Neutrality resources.

 Oppose Transfer of Hiring Authority from Librarian of Congress to the President